shepkeira/Document-Feature-Space/README.md

 - Does not account for prossessive apostrophes
 - Considers multiple contractions ya'll've -> ya will have
 - When vowel/y removed from middle of a word it was replaced with z (a consonant) to keep word_length the same for looping
+- Rounding on some calculations is different than the example (see avg syllables, and flesch score)

 ## file representation
 The following prases: